Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 11:58 Let's make this function fast.

-12:00 And I think that's exactly, I'm going to try to probably learn Rust is I'm not going to try to learn the whole language.
+11:59 And I think that's exactly how I'm going to try to probably learn rust is I'm not going

 12:05 I'm just going to learn enough to optimize something.

-12:08 So, and then build on that.
+12:07 so, and then build on that.

-12:10 Yes.
+12:09 Yes.

-12:10 And now before we move on, two things really quick.
+12:10 And now before we move on to things really quick, John out in the audience points out,

-12:13 John out in the audience points out, says, I believe ModWhiskey is an Apache plugin module, which I think he's right.
+12:15 says, I believe mod whiskey is an Apache plugin module, which I think he's right.

-12:19 And I think that's as well.
+12:19 I think that's as well.

 12:20 And I just wouldn't really want an Apache plugin.

-12:23 Kind of like a thing that's a little more dedicated, but yes, I agree.
+12:22 I would kind of like a thing that's a little more dedicated, but yes, I agree.

-12:26 And then Waitress is one of the few options available on Windows based server platforms.
+12:26 And then waitress is one of the few options available on windows based server platforms.

 12:30 Okay.

-12:31 That's interesting.
+12:30 That's interesting.

-12:37 And so I'm pretty sure it was Linux.
+12:36 And so I'm pretty sure it was Linux.

-12:42 And I didn't point out, well, what would I have picked?
+12:43 what would I have picked?

-12:44 So reasonable options to Michael sound like, Granian, which we're using, uvicorn, which used to be a kind of dev thing.
+12:44 So reasonable options to Michael sound like granion, which we're using UV a corn, which used

-12:52 And you could plug it into g-unicorn with uvicorn workers, but actually it's now its own standalone thing with worker management.
+12:52 And you could plug it into Gina corn with UV a corn workers, but actually it's now its own

 13:09 So anyway, putting a bow on that one.